 The primary difference between high school and university ESL jobs in China is in salaries.
 While middle schools and high schools pay really well across China, universities tend to offer ESL employees the lowest salaries.

-Step 3: How to Find a GREAT Job Teaching English in China
+Step 3: Search – Finding a GREAT ESL Job in China

 Use Social Media to Network